atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

         The cluster will scale down to zero nodes.
 Then one pod with the target product version will be recreated and join the cluster.

-    3. Scale up the cluster
+    3. Scale up the cluster.
         After you confirm the new pod is in `Running` status then scale up the cluster to the same number of nodes as before the upgrade:
         ```shell